 When someone dies in New York, their loved ones are left to take care of their final affairs.
-We often get calls from people whose loved one has just passed on.
+We often get calls from people whose loved one has just passed on who are not sure what to do next.
 For ease of explanation, we have assembled this checklist, which lists some of the the typical things that one must take care of following the death of their loved one.

 The First Day

-- Look for written instructions from the Decedent regarding funeral and burial arrangements.
+- Look for written instructions from the person who died regarding funeral and burial arrangements.
 Pay attention to any religious preferences.

-- If the decedent wished to donate body parts and tissue, get in touch with a hospital.
+- If they wished to donate body parts and tissue, get in touch with a hospital.

 - Notify family and friends and delegate some responsibilities to them.

-- Find out if the Decedent belonged to a burial or memorial society that makes special arrangements for a funeral, such as a religious burial society or a military honor guard.
+- Find out if they belonged to a burial or memorial society that makes special arrangements for a funeral, such as a religious burial society or a military honor guard.

 - Contact a funeral home concerning burial or cremation arrangements.